Fort Lauderdale Drug Crime Attorney

 - Transportation of illegal drugs

-If you or someone you love has been arrested for a drug crime in Florida – or are currently under investigation for a drug offense – what you do early on in the process can impact the trajectory of your case and its ultimate outcome.
+If you or someone you love has been arrested for a drug crime in Broward County – or are currently under investigation for a drug offense – what you do early on in the process can impact the trajectory of your case and its ultimate outcome.
 Even seemingly "minor" drug offenses can have serious consequences on your freedom and your future, which is why these charges should never be taken lightly.

 At Hager & Schwartz, P.A., we have extensive experience protecting the rights of clients charged with all types of drug offenses, from simple drug possession to serious felony and federal crimes.
 During this time, it is important that you understand not only your rights, but the steps you can take to protect yourself and your case.